 Health Care Challenges in the Twenty-First Century

 Healthcare today is dramatically different from what it was fifty years ago but on the surface the institutional arrangements of hospitals and general practice still look similar.
 If you look behind the walls of the institutions, huge changes have occurred in the way care is delivered, how services are funded, and to some extent, in who owns and delivers care.
 Looking forward another fifty years and one would expect more transformations.
 But what might these transformations look like?
 What trends can we see today which, when extrapolated, might reshape the health system?
 This talk will include some guesses about the future of healthcare and the implications for us all.

 Architecture for Collective Impact

-Presented by Johannes Molander Pedersen, Founding Partner, Nord Architects
+Johannes Molander Pedersen, Founding Partner, Nord Architects

 At a time when the public health sector is struggling to stretch its limited resources, and the complexities and demands for holistic treatment are increasing, we need to think differently about how we develop and design our healthcare buildings and services.
 We need to use resources better, collaborate across sectors and consider information from multiple sources.
 Nord Architects is realizing healthcare buildings that are co-created with users, patients, employees, decision makers and related organizations.
 By engaging these stakeholders and promoting mutual relationships, Nord Architects seeks to create new alliances between the public, civic and private sectors.
 This approach influences the architectural framework and design as well as the organizational practice, resulting in a collective impact on healthcare.